 For your SEO, keyword research is an essential foundation to base your strategy on.
 When you know the words your customers type in a search engine to find you, you can tweak your website to match those terms.
 The result is more visitors, and that usually leads to more business.

-To get started with SEO you do keyword research: you find out what your potential customers search in Google and what they hope to find.
-You can use that knowledge to make the right tweaks and changes to your website.
+To get you started with SEO, we’ll show you how to start your keyword research: you’ll find out what your potential customers search in Google and what they hope to find.
+And obviously, we’ll show you how to add your keywords to a Jimdo website.

 This guide is meant for SEO beginners.
 If you have already taken your first steps, you can use it to sharpen your knowledge and get practical tips for better keyword research.

 What are keywords?

 Keywords are search terms your customers might use in Google to find a company like yours.
 They can be single words or phrases.

 Any word can be a keyword, as long as your customers are using to find your product or service.
 And because businesses, products, and services are so varied, each business will have a different set of website keywords.
 Let’s find yours.